Questions And Answers About Opioids And Chronic Pain

 I've taken prescription opioids for 15 years, after trying many other options.
 Opiates have been a godsend to a certain factor of the population that suffers horrible pain.
 We are not terminal cancer patients; we are people with a life ahead of us if only we could live it.
 We, the patients, are terrified of being swept up in the storm of opiate rejection and having our medicines taken away from us.
 Should people be worried? — Helen Stevens, Hagerstown, Md.

-One of the key things that the recent study in JAMA, and others, tries and can't answer ... is ... what do you do if the non-opioids don't work?
+One of the key things that the recent study in JAMA, and others, try and can't answer ... is ... what do you do if the nonopioids don't work?
 Is it reasonable to put people on opioids?

-It's all about this issue of responders and non-responders.
+It's all about this issue of responders and nonresponders.
 When you read studies, they average everyone together.
 So some people do well on opioids and some people do poorly, but there's always a spread.
 And that's a key thing that's missing from the debate, and the controversy.

 There are responders and nonresponders, and we need to do a better job of identifying them, and also spreading that word to physicians, that there are people who can be on opioids for many years without having any problems with addiction or abuse.